 Model Validation MSE Test MSE

-Attributes 2.16 4.9
+Attributes 2.17 1.64

-Untuned LLM 4.10 4.66
+Untuned LLM 5.24 4.09

-Text Embedding 1.01 2.44
+Text Embedding 1.44 2.16

-Tuned LLM 0.87 1.75
+Tuned LLM 1.56 1.61

-Table 3: Text data reduces error compared to models based on product attributes in the validation set.
-The tuned LLM outperforms the embedding based methods more in the test set, attaining a 30% reduction in mean squared error.
+Table 2: Text data reduces error compared to models based on product attributes in the validation set.
+Both embeddings and the tuned LLM perform well in the validation set, but the embedding-based model does not perform well in the test set.
 The untuned LLM performs poorly in both cases, indicating that fine-tuning is necessary for the LLM to be useful.

-- 1. "Attributes": these models predict δ{jt} from nutritional information, which in this case are calories and caffeine content - 2.
-"Untuned LLM": these predictions are from asking gpt-3.5-turbo to make a guess given the raw text input, without any fine-tuning. - 3.
-"Text Embedding": these use embeddings of text descriptions of the brand and market descriptions.
+- 3. "Text Embedding": these use embeddings of text descriptions of the brand and market descriptions.
 I estimate L1-regularized linear regression (LASSO), random forest (RF), and gradient boosted decision trees (GBT).
-These perform similarly so in this section I report the results from RF.
-Full results are reported in Appendix C. - 4.
-"Tuned LLM": these predictions are from fine-tuning gpt-3.5-turbo on our specific data
+These perform similarly so in this section I report the results from the lasso. - 4.
+"Tuned LLM": these predictions are from fine-tuning Llama on our specific data

 Performance is evaluated on the validation set (held out brand-market combinations containing brands that appeared somewhere in the training set) and on the test set (brands that do not appear at all in the training set).
-Performance on the test set serves as a proxy for how useful these models would be for decisions related to positioning an entirely new product, i.e. a cold-start setting.
-I evaluate the different models by their average prediction errors.
+Performance on the test set serves as a proxy for how useful these models would be for decisions related to positioning an entirely new product, i.e. a cold-start setting, or alternatively, in expansion to new markets.

-Table 3 contains the mean-squared errors of the various predictors, and Figure 4 plots these values.
-The untuned LLM does quite poorly in both the validation and test sets, indicating that fine-tuning is necessary for the LLM to be useful.
-The product attribute based model does slightly better in the validation set but equally poorly in the test set, which makes sense because measurable product attributes are not the most informative in this product category.
-Both text-based models do much better in the validation set, reducing MSE by over 50% relative to not using text data.
-On the test set, this is again the case, and the tuned LLM further reduces MSE by 30% compared to the embedding based model.
+I first evaluate the different models by their average prediction errors.
+Table 2 contains the mean-squared errors of the various models, and Figure 4 plots these values.
+The untuned LLM does quite poorly in both the validation and test sets, indicating that finetuning is necessary to calibrate the LLM.
+Both text-based models outperform the attributebased model in the validation set, reducing MSE by 33% relative to not using text data.
+On the test set, the embedding-based model does worse, and the tuned LLM helps a small amount.